Materials appropriate for Supplements to Advances in Nutrition (AN) include:

 This information will be reviewed by the Editor of AN, and supplement organizers will be notified of the Editor’s decision.

 Financial agreement: in addition to obtaining editorial approval for the supplement topic, organizers must agree to pay supplement page charges to help offset the costs of publication.
 Information on the page charge assessment and a financial agreement form can be obtained from Oxford University Press (Gina Farago, email: Gina.Farago@oup.com).
-These arrangements can be made before or after a supplement proposal is submitted to ASN, but arrangements must be completed before manuscripts are submitted to ASN.
+These arrangements can be made before or after a supplement proposal is submitted to Advances, but arrangements must be completed before manuscripts are submitted to Advances.

 Responsibilities of supplement coordinator: The supplement coordinator will serve as a liaison between the publisher and authors and the publisher and the organizing group(s).
 The supplement coordinator will ensure publication deadlines and requirements are met, including the following:

 - Provide authors with manuscript preparation and submission information, including the Supplement Identifier*.

 - Ensure that authors submit to the editorial office (firstname.lastname@example.org) any necessary permissions to reproduce tables or figures from copyrighted sources.

 - Complete and provide the following materials to the editorial office, prior to manuscript submission:

 - A completed Conflict of Interest Disclosure Form